Once a speeding ticket goes on the driving record, the ticket can affect your insurance for up to three (3) years.

-The courts nor the police do not phone the insurance company to tell them that the driver was caught speeding or convicted of speeding in court.
+The courts nor the police phone the insurance companies to tell them about speeding drivers.

 Once the driver is convicted of speeding, the court sends a notice to the Ministry of Transportation.

 The Ministry of Transportation then adds the speeding conviction to the driving record, sometimes called a driving abstract.

 Driving abstracts are available to anyone who has the drivers licence number for a fee, payable to the Ministry of Transportation.